In a nutshell: An all-in-one cooker that stands on its own four legs. It’s got a hob on top, oven space below and some have a separate grill

-- place it at eye level so it's easy to see how your dishes are cooking
+- Option to place it at eye level so it's easy to see how your dishes are cooking

 Is there anything else I need to know?

-And as you're slotting these ovens into place, you'll need to have them installed by a professional – whether they're gas or electric.
+And as you're slotting this type of oven into place, you'll need to have it installed by a professional – whether it’s gas or electric.